top of page

 We have established an international collaborative research network on nephrotic syndrome with more than 30 paediatric nephrology centres in Asia, Europe, North America, and Oceania.
 This collaboration has led to very successful and impactful research works in the field.
 The network has now extended to other paediatric glomerular diseases including IgA nephropathy, IgA vasculitis nephritis, lupus nephritis, Good Pasture syndrome, and Takayasu arteritis.

 We actively participate in a number of international registries including the International Pediatric Peritoneal Dialysis Network and International Pediatric Nephrology Association Kidney Replacement Therapy Registry.
-I have published reports derived from the registry as the first author.

 We collaborate closely with adult nephrology colleagues, Prof. Desmond Yap and Prof. TM Chan, at the University of Hong Kong (HKU), to evaluate the long-term kidney outcomes in patients with childhood-onset nephrotic syndrome and lupus nephritis surviving into adulthood.
 We have also initiated our collaboration with adult nephrologists at the Chinese University of Hong Kong (CUHK), Profs.
 Jack Ng and CC Szeto.